Last Updated on 21.6.23 by Amanda Isherwood

-Can I be paid for the time I will spend attending meetings and attending interviews during the redundancy consultation period?
+Will I be paid for my time during the redundancy consultation period?

 What am I entitled to if I am being made redundant during maternity leave?

-You will be entitled to any untaken, accrued holiday pay up to and including your final day of employment.
-This should be paid at your normal (full) salary.
+You will also be entitled to accrued but untaken holiday pay (at your normal pay rate) calculated up to and including your last day of employment.

-If you have been receiving SMP or MA whilst on maternity leave, you will be entitled to be paid your remaining SMP / MA in full, even if you are made redundant before your maternity leave ends.
+If you have been receiving SMP or Maternity Allowance (“MA”) whilst on maternity leave, you will be entitled to any remaining payments in full, even if you are made redundant before your maternity leave ends.